utkarshcmu/grafana.org/content/blog/2018-02-18-grafana-v5-released.md

 New uid-based routes in the dashboard API have been introduced to retrieve and delete dashboards.
 The corresponding slug-based routes have been deprecated and will be removed in a future release.

+## Changelog

+Checkout the [CHANGELOG.md](https://github.com/grafana/grafana/blob/master/CHANGELOG.md) file for a complete list of new features, changes, and bug fixes.

+## Download

+Head to [download page](https://grafana.com/grafana/download) for download links & instructions.

+## Thanks

+A big thanks to all the Grafana users who contribute by submitting PRs, bug reports & feedback!